spacewalkproject/spacewalk-wiki/UCDetector.md

 The report was created with the default setting with these exceptions:

   * Reduce visibility warnings: all disabled
-  * Ignoring classes extending/implementing: {{{java.lang.Exception,redstone.xmlrpc.XmlRpcInvocationHandler,javax.servlet.jsp.tagext.TagSupport,org.apache.struts.action.Action}}}
+  * Ignoring classes extending/implementing: `java.lang.Exception,redstone.xmlrpc.XmlRpcInvocationHandler,javax.servlet.jsp.tagext.TagSupport,org.apache.struts.action.Action`

 If you run such a detection please attach the report (saved in workspace/ucdetector_reports) to this page.